Hotspot Shield: International use

 Hotspot Shield has been used to bypass Internet censorship in countries with strict Internet censorship programs.
 During the Arab Spring protests in 2010, protesters used Hotspot Shield to access social networking tools to communicate and upload videos.
 Hotspot Shield was also widely used during the Egyptian protests and revolution in 2011, when the Mubarak regime cracked down heavily on access to social media sites.
 In 2013, usage of Hotspot Shield increased in Turkey, in response to the suspected efforts of the Turkish government to censor social media and citizen access to international websites.
 In 2014, usage of Hotspot Shield increased in Hong Kong after the outbreak of the 2014 Hong Kong protests.

 In 2012, Hotspot Shield usage increased among Mac users in the United States and Europe, as 500,000 Mac users were infected by the Flashback virus.
 Hotspot Shield was used as a protection against the virus.

+Hotspot Shield was one of a dozen circumvention tools evaluated by a Freedom House-funded report based on user experience from China in 2010, which include Ultrasurf, Tor, and Freegate.
+The tool is for free download.